ajgiuliani/MSj.jl/docs/src/tutorial.md

 ## Importing and using Packages
 Julia code is organized into files, modules and packages.
 A file using the `.jl` extension contains julia code.
 Related functions and variable may be gathered in `modules`.
 One or more modules may be organized into `packages`.
-Packages may be installed like hits:
+To use a package, it has to be called like this:
 ```@jldoctest
 julia> using A_package
 ```
-Or like this if it is not installed:
+If it is not installed, before being used:
 ```@jldoctest
 julia> using Pkg                      # using the Package manager package
 julia> Pkg.add("A_package")
 julia> using A_package
 ```
-Now every public function from A_package is available directly.
+Now every public function which is made available by the package `A_package` is available directly.
 Private functions have to be called like this:
 ```@jldoctest
+julia> a_public_function()                   # Calling a public function
 julia> A_package.a_private_function()        # Calling private functions
-julia> a_public_function()                   # Calling a public function
 ```
 The same is true for the variables defined in the packages.